Accept payment via apps or sell online? A 1099-K form may be in your future.

 Should I get a separate bank account or credit card for my business?

-Yes, you should consider getting a separate bank account and/or credit card to help keep business/sales transactions separate from your personal ones.
-This will make things easier come tax time since the business/sales transactions and related expenses will need to be tracked and reported separately.
+Yes, you should consider getting a separate bank account and/or credit card to help keep business and sales transactions separate from your personal ones.
+This will make things easier come tax time since the business and sales transactions (and related business expenses) need to be tracked and reported separately.

 I’m a new business owner – how will these changes impact my taxes?

-When you start a business, you’ll have a few new considerations for your taxes.
-This includes paying estimated taxes and filing Schedule C.
+You’ll have a few new tax considerations when you start a business.
+This includes making estimated tax payments and filing Schedule C.

 Sound daunting?
 Don’t fret!
 Block Advisors, a part of H&R Block, has the expertise to cover all your small business tax needs.